dolla-consortium/consensus/README.md

 - The Events produced are appended into the **Consensus Ledger** (Ledger = persisted stream).
 - Each Consensus Sections folds (projects) a specific State Model over these persisted events.

-See our specific [github repository](https://github.com/dolla-consortium/consensus-other-sections) for more information.
+> See our specific [github repository](https://github.com/dolla-consortium/consensus-other-sections) for more information (Access Rights Required).